KayleeMcLaren/Serverless-Fintech-Ecosystem/README.md

 | **Payment Simulator** | ✅ | Asynchronous, event-driven payment processing saga. |
 | **Savings Goal Manager** | ✅ | Manages CRUD for savings goals and handles atomic fund transfers. |
 | **Debt Repayment Optimiser** | ✅ | Provides projections for accelerated debt payoff plans. |

 ---

+## 💡 Why I Built This

+This project started as a way to deepen my understanding of event-driven architectures and serverless patterns.
+Working in fintech at AIMLScore, I wanted to build something that would challenge me to implement the production-grade patterns I'd been exposed to:

+- **Event choreography** instead of orchestration (letting services communicate asynchronously)
+- **Atomic transactions** for financial correctness (all-or-nothing operations)
+- **Step Functions** for complex workflows (KYC with human-in-the-loop approval)
+- **Comprehensive testing** with mocked AWS services (no actual AWS calls in tests)

+Along the way, I learned invaluable lessons about:
+- The tradeoffs between different architectural patterns
+- How to structure Terraform for multi-environment management
+- The importance of observability (structured logging saved me countless debugging hours)
+- Why financial systems require different correctness guarantees than typical CRUD apps

+This project represents not just what I can build, but how I approach learning: starting with production patterns and building a complete, deployable system.

+---